 Dementia has become one of the most common conditions facing seniors today.
 More and more seniors are finding themselves in nursing homes, assisted living facility and memory care communities as they battle this devastating condition.
 While there is no cure for dementia, there are some emerging therapies that have been shown to improve dementia symptoms and slow down the progression of this disease.

 Many of these dementia therapies have been helping seniors of all types improve their dementia symptoms and improve their quality of life.
 While some of these therapies are administered in medical facilities, others can be done right in a senior's assisted living facility.
 Depending on the type of dementia and even the cause of dementia, different therapies may work best.

 Many times, putting seniors in the right environment can go a long way in helping to lessen the severity of their dementia.
-Caregivers and assisted living facilities alike can make an effort to create a safe and supportive environment for those living with dementia.
+Caregivers and senior living communities alike can make an effort to create a safe and supportive environment for those living with dementia.

 - Work on clear communication practices.
 Talking slowly, using appropriate gestures and focusing on body language can go a long way in helping dementia patients communicate and prevent them from getting unnecessarily stressed or frustrated.

 - Those suffering from dementia tend to do best in quite, calm environments and in situations where they can develop and maintain a routine.

 - Regular exercise and a healthy diet have been shown to improve the severity of dementia.

 - Constant social interactions and routine mental stimulation can help keep the brain sharp and slow down the progression of this disease.

 - Mental aids can actually help dementia patient from succumbing to rapid memory loss with their dementia.
 Notes and reminders not only help dementia patients function better in their daily lives but they actually can help with the progression of the disease as well.